 As a company that creates toys and weighted items popular with autistic children, we’re often asked for recommendations regarding Christmas, Hanukkah, and birthday gifts.
-For example, one of our favorite practical tools for nonverbal communicators is our Tiny Talker, which can become essential for daily life.
-(If someone you know may benefit from it, it could be a great stocking stuffer.)

 We love having these discussions with customers and friends, and thought that perhaps others would have similar questions.
 With no further ado, please enjoy what we believe are some of the best toys for autistic children of all ages.